Farout: Scientists spot solar system’s farthest known object

 The International Astronomical Union’s Minor Planet Center announced the discovery Monday.

-“Farout” (pronounced far-out) is about 120 astronomical units away — that’s 120 times the distance between Earth and the sun, or 11 billion miles.
+“Farout” is about 120 astronomical units away — that’s 120 times the distance between Earth and the sun, or 11 billion miles.
 The previous record-holder was the dwarf planet Eris at 96 astronomical units.
+Pluto, by comparison, is 34 astronomical units away.

-The Carnegie Institution’s Scott Sheppard says the object is so far away and moving so slowly it will take a few years to determine its orbit.
+The Carnegie Institution’s Scott Sheppard said the object is so far away and moving so slowly it will take a few years to determine its orbit.
 At that distance, it could take more than 1,000 years to orbit the sun.

 Most Read Local Stories